user421921/awesome-tactical/README.md

 * [CalTopo](https://caltopo.com/map.html) - Online Topography map for offroading and Land Navigation.
 Printable maps with multiple layers and overlays.
 * [Sat View](https://satmap.space/) - 2d Overhead satelite tracking

-## Counter-intel, OPSEC, and Privacy
+## 🔒Counter-intel, OPSEC, and Privacy
 #### Don't use smart tech if you wanna be private but if you have too utilize these

 * [privacy-tools](https://privacytools.io/) - Site that contains online provacy tools.
 * [GrapheneOS](https://grapheneos.org/) - Android alternative for more private mobile devices.
 * [F-Droid](https://f-droid.org/en/) - Play store alternative with apps without google services.